shader-slang/slang/docs/proposals/006-artifact-container-format.md

 In scenario 3 we want to cache results somewhere.

-It should be noted *by design* a `IArtifactContainers` children is *not* a mechanism that automatically updates some underlying representation, such as files on the file system.
+It should be noted *by design* a `IArtifactContainer`s children is *not* a mechanism that automatically updates some underlying representation, such as files on the file system.
 Once a IArtifactContainer has been expanded, it allows for manipulation of the children (for example adding and removing).
 The typical way to produce a zip from an artifact hierachy would be to call a function that writes it out as such.
 This is not something that happens incrementally.

 For an in memory caching scenario this choice works well.
 We can update the artifact hierarchy as needed and all is good.